The

 hormonal imbalance, lack of nutrients due to faulty diet

-habits, stress, immunosuppressive therapy etc. destroys
+habits, stress, immunosuppressive therapy etc. destroy

-the acidophilus the Candida starts to proliferate
+the acidophilus, the Candida starts to proliferate

 rapidly and can become extremely